 I have worked with a diverse range of individuals, adolescents, couples, and families in a variety of clinic settings, as well as school-based counseling with middle school students.
 My work at Access Institute sharpened my skills and focus on psychoanalytic approaches.
 I have given talks/workshops on the psychology of Chinese American identity, the importance of boundaries, self-care for social justice activists, and the intersection between psychoanalysis and social justice.

 In addition to formal education and training in traditional psychotherapy, I find Buddhist psychology and the practice of meditation to be extremely useful in my work.
-My work background is in social change fundraising, LGBTQ advocacy, sexual violence crisis counseling, youth development, culturally-based social services, and creative arts.
+My work background is in school-based counseling, LGBTQ advocacy, sexual violence crisis counseling, youth development, culturally-based social services, and creative arts.

 - Masters Degree in Counseling Psychology from California Institute for Integral Studies